dantonic81/portfolio/README.md

 - Now I'd like to explore what course outlier detection and representation will take

 - I'd like to make this navbar conform to modern standards and fix some issues with how the template is selected when it's not currently viewed etc.

+- I want to log every transaction I ever made, this will be a new table with id, crypto name, abbreviation, date of purchase, crypto amount and price paid in EUR, this will be used primarily in a calculation to show earnings or losses adjusted for inflation.

 ## TODO: